mcmilk/UniFi-HotSpot-Manager/README.md

 - [Bootstrap Dialog](https://github.com/nakupanda/bootstrap3-dialog) - used
 - [MomentJS](https://momentjs.com/) - Parse, validate, manipulate and display dates and times in JavaScript

+## Requirements
+- an [Ubiquiti Controller]
+- a webserver wit PHP >= 5.5
+- some time for installing and testing

+## Installation
+- clone the repository `git clone https://github.com/mcmilk/UniFi-HotSpot-Manager`
+- the `private` folder can be setup to some private directory (not meant to stay in webroot)
+- the files `js/hotspot.js` and `index.php` should be copied to your web folder
+- edit the file `index.php` for setting up the private path
+- then go to your `private` path an take a look into the file `config.php.sample`
+- modify that file and rename it to `config.php`
+- then take a look at the file `user.txt.sample` ... then rename it to `userdb.txt`
+- start your browser and modify the user data, you should have it then

+## Todo
+- move userdb.txt to json format (like languages.json)
+- find string which have been overseen by current i18n
+- when all strings are found, users could submit new translations
+- show some more information on the "list_clients" action
+- the same for the "list_guest_aps" site

 ## Screenshots
 - creating vouchers and language selection
 ![p1](https://github.com/mcmilk/UniFi-HotSpot-Manager/blob/master/contrib/01_CreateVouchers_de.png)